 Master's in Clinical Counseling Psychology > Practicum

 Practicum is the core of the professional training in the Clinical-Counseling Psychology Program.
 Practicum comprises several components that complement each other—a seminar course with didactic and case presentation elements, individual therapy supervision, and a clinical placement.
-Students enroll in practicum for three semesters (summer, fall, and spring), and must receive a grade of B or better each semester in order to continue in subsequence semesters.
+Students enroll in practicum for three semesters (summer, fall, and spring), and must receive a grade of B or better each semester in order to continue in subsequent semesters.
 The 12-month placement is at a community agency in the Central Illinois area.
 The number of placements and agency sites varies each year.
 Practicum assignments are determined through a matching process that requires an application and interview.
 Practicum placement is from May 16 of the first year of graduate study through May 15 of the second year.
-The practicum assignment requires 20 hours of work per week at the agency, which also constitutes a graduate assistantship with a full tuition waiver.
+The practicum assignment requires 20 hours of work per week at the agency.
+Having access to reliable transportation enhances opportunities for practicum placements.

 Located in Bloomington, The Center for Youth and Family Solutions is a not-for-profit social service agency that provides mental health, family support, community, and child welfare services to the McLean County community.
 Agency services reflect an eco-systemic, family systems perspective, using a variety of clinical techniques and theories.
-This placement involves a combination of outpatient/office therapy and outreach/home or community therapy through the Family Counseling division.
+This placement involves a combination of outpatient/office therapy and outreach/home or community therapy through the Family Counseling division and the Screening, Assessment and Support Services (SASS) program.
 The practicum can include individual, family, and couples/marital therapy sessions.
 Opportunities exist for group therapy, crisis intervention, and involvement in Individualized Care Grant services.
 Clientele served include small children and their caregivers, and adults.
 Cases range from short-term assessment, brief therapy, and stabilization to longer-term, in-depth therapy.

 This division of Chestnut Health Systems , in Bloomington, provides services to individuals with histories of substance dependence or abuse; however, many clients also have coexisting psychiatric diagnoses.
 In their roles as addiction therapists, practicum students conduct group therapy, psychoeducational groups, and may provide individual therapy to clients participating in intensive outpatient treatment.
 Clients may be self-referred for therapy or attend treatment as part of a court order.
 Other activities include conducting intake evaluations, interpreting personality assessments, providing treatment recommendations, and communicating with community professionals and legal entities.